Gabriele-tomai00/Esse3FAKE/README.md

 ```bash
 sudo systemctl enable postfix && sudo systemctl enable dovecot
 ```
-I used Mozilla Thunderbird as the email client for users (students).
-I added all the users to a single machine to simplify my demonstration.
+I used Mozilla Thunderbird as email client for users (students).
+I added all the users to a single machine to simplify my demonstration (the same of the mail server).

 ## Virtual machine configuration
 ![demo_scheme](images/demo_scheme.jpg)